knetikmedia/knetikcloud-ruby-client/docs/AuthRolesApi.md

 api_instance = KnetikCloudClient::AuthRolesApi.new

 opts = {
+  filter_name: "filter_name_example", # String | Filter for roles that have a name starting with specified string
+  filter_role: "filter_role_example", # String | Filter for roles that have a role starting with specified string
   size: 25, # Integer | The number of objects returned per page
   page: 1, # Integer | The number of the page returned, starting with 1
   order: "order_example" # String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]